quorum1/governance/docs/operating-agreement.md

 ### 2.2 Stewardship Interests and Net Worth of Collective.

 Ownership of the Collective shall be reflected in Capital Accounts, as described in Section 7.
 Each Steward shall have a  Capital Account (also referred to in this Agreement as “Steward Account”) that reflects the  Steward’s equity in the Collective.
 A Steward’s Stewardship Interest is the Steward  Account.
-The Collective’s Collective Account consists of retained earnings that shall not  be distributed to Stewards except at dissolution.
 The sum of the balances of the Capital  Accounts is the net worth of the Collective.

 ### 2.3 Class of Stewards.